 Key Takeaway for Employers:

-This case underscores the importance of employers making informed, evidence-based decisions, especially in disciplinary matters.
-Acting on assumptions without proper investigation can result in substantively unfair outcomes, with serious implications for both employees and organisational credibility.
-A breathalyser test on its own may not be sufficient grounds for dismissal due to intoxication, especially when there are no observable signs of impairment and when a plausible alternative explanation, such as consuming a legal product like Bioplus, exists.
-Employers are advised to undertake thorough investigations in such cases.
-This should include physical observations, witness statements, and, if needed, confirmatory medical tests.
-Only then can a fair and legally sound decision be made.
+This breathalyser dismissal case highlights the critical need for employers to make informed, evidence-based decisions, particularly in disciplinary matters.
+Relying on assumptions without conducting a proper investigation can lead to substantively unfair outcomes, damaging both employee rights and organisational credibility.
+A breathalyser test alone may not justify dismissal for intoxication—especially where there are no visible signs of impairment and a reasonable alternative explanation, such as the consumption of a legal product like Bioplus.
+To avoid errors in similar breathalyser dismissal cases, employers should conduct thorough investigations, including physical observations, witness statements, and, where necessary, confirmatory medical testing.
+Only with this level of diligence can fair and legally sound decisions be made.